ifElseCode/OrmzyLoanBot/README.md

 ## Setup

-Use the /setup commands and paste in the ID from an existing Category you wish to have the channels appear under You can get the Category ID by right-clicking on the category and "Copy Channel ID"
+Use the /setup command and paste in the ID from an existing Category you want the channels created under You can get the Category ID by right-clicking on the category and "Copy Channel ID"

 Once the setup is complete you can then use the /loanapply commands to input the data